PaddlePaddle/Paddle/doc/design/support_new_device.md

 On the other hand, users usually do not want to care about the low-level hardware and computing library when writing a neural network configuration.
 In Fluid, `Layer` is exposed in `Python`, and `Operator` is exposed in `C++`.
 Both `Layer` and `Operator` are independent on hardwares.

+So, how to support a new Device/Library in Fluid becomes a challenge.

 ## Basic: Integrate A New Device/Library

 For a general overview of fluid, please refer to [overview doc](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/howto/read_source.md).

+There are mainly there parts we have to consider in integrating a new device/library:

+- Place and DeviceContext: indicates the device id and manages hardware resources

+- Memory and Tensor: malloc/free data on certain device

+- Math Functor and OpKernel: implement computing unit on certain device/library

 ### Place and DeviceContext